johnmoses/zero-to-hero-python-coding/pandas/intro.md

 Pandas is an open source, high-performance, easy-to-use data structures and data analysis tools for the Python programming language.

+Pandas data structure is based on `Series` and `DataFrames`

+A series is a column and a DataFrame is a multidimensional table made up of collection of series

 ## Things we can do with Pandas

 - Reshaping